Douglas Fox

 I’m a freelance science and environmental writer based in Northern California.
 I write broadly within the life sciences, with an emphasis on several loose beats: (1) climate change / glaciology / ecology; (2) neuroscience; and (3) astrobiology and the origin of life on Earth.

 I focus on long-form and narrative writing, with an increasing interest in character-driven stories.
-My work has appeared in The Best American Science and Nature Writing (published annually by Houghton Mifflin), as well as a number of other publications:
+My work has appeared in The Best American Science and Nature Writing (published annually by Houghton Mifflin) and The Best Technology Writing (Yale University Press), as well as a number of other publications:

 • California Monthly